ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 }),
 ```

-4) Create the `.env` file in the path you set in the rpevious step with the variable of your choice:
+4) Create the `.env` file in the path you set in the previous step with the variable of your choice:

 ```bash
 WEBSOCKET_URL=ws://example.com/your/ws